perrytheguy/fabric/docs/source/included.rst

 The getting started example uses Docker images to generate the Fabric network components.
-The scenario includes a consortium of three members, each managing and maintaing a peer node, as well as a "SOLO" :ref:`Ordering-Service` and a Certificate Authority (CA).
+The scenario includes a consortium of three members, each managing and maintaining a peer node, as well as a "SOLO" :ref:`Ordering-Service` and a Certificate Authority (CA).
 The cryptographic identity material, based on standard PKI implementation, has been pre-generated and is used for signing + verification on both the server (peer + ordering service)